Monday, May 18, 2026

 Sir Joshua Jebb, prominent in administering prisons, among other things, was taken ill on an omnibus and removed to James Starkie Chemist at 4 The Strand, where he died.

-Later in 1863, James Starkie died, leaving an estate “less than £3,000” (about £500,000 in 2025) , and presumably his son Richard Stringer Starkie inherits the business.
-His military duties as a volunteer continue, as the notice from 1862 confirms.
+Later in 1863, James Starkie died, leaving an estate “less than £3,000” (about £500,000 in 2025) , and presumably his son Richard Stringer Starkie inherited the business.
+His military duties as a volunteer continue however, as the notice from 1862 confirms.

 Below is their former Clubhouse in Wimbledon that served them for 125 years, but is now demolished; however, the English Twenty is still in Existence.